JuanSeBestia/react-native-wifi-reborn/README.md

 #### isWep
 Type: `boolean`
 Used on iOS.
 If true, the network is WEP Wi-Fi; otherwise it is a WPA or WPA2 personal Wi-Fi network.

+#### joinOnce
+Type: `boolean`
+Used on iOS.
+When joinOnce is set to true, the hotspot remains configured and connected only as long as the app that configured it is running in the foreground.
+The hotspot is disconnected and its configuration is removed when any of the following events occurs:

 #### Errors:
 * iOS: